Skip to content Accessibility Statement

 1 / 3

-The town of Chirinos is so incredibly located—on a ridge line in the Andes at 1900 meters above sea level—it almost feels as if it were dropped right out of the sky.
-Here, on either side of winding mountain roads, coffee farms are planted on impressive slopes with views that stretch into infinity.
-Members of Finca Churupampa grow, process, and dry their coffee at home before delivering it to the purchase point in Chirinos.
+The town of Chirinos is impressively located on a ridge line in the Andes at 1900 meters above sea level.
+On either side of winding mountain roads, coffee farms are planted on steep slopes, with views that stretch into infinity.
+Members of Finca Churupampa grow, process, and dry their coffee on their farms before delivering it to a local purchase point.
 Each lot is weighed, sampled, and cupped for a quality and profile designation.
-On any given day during the harvest season in the Churupampa lab, you’ll see producers cupping their own coffees and receiving immediate feedback on lots they recently delivered.
+Churupmapa operates a dry mill and warehouse out of Jaen that expands their reach to farmers not only in Chirinos, but other local areas.
+During the harvest season, it is common for producers to cup their own coffees alongside the quality control teams, and receive immediate feedback on lots they deliver.